 Your first, and probably second and third, house purchases typically occur when you are just starting out in your adult life.

-With that comes a mortgage as well as real estate taxes which combined give tremendous tax savings (note: the tax savings alone is never a good reason to purchase rather than rent).
+With that comes a mortgage as well as real estate taxes which combined give tremendous tax savings (note: the tax savings alone is never a good reason to buy vs. rent a home).

-People generally have children well before retirement age, which give you additional child tax credits.
+People generally have children well before retirement age, which gives you additional child tax credits.

 All of these can help make up for any lost tax savings by choosing to pay the tax and investing in a Roth IRA.

 In later stages of life those deductions and credits start to disappear, so having tax-exempt income is even more attractive.

 It’s also more common that in retirement many people will be mortgage-free which would eliminate a significant deduction.

 Tax law changes occur all of the time.